SilkRose/Pony/stories/chaotic-crush/04-genuine-gift.md

 After the hug, they lean back and smile at each other.

-Fluttershy says, "After I saw the scarf on Pinkie I asked her about it, and we started talking, and I told her about my feelings for you.
+Fluttershy says, "After I saw the scarf on Pinkie, I asked her about it, and we started talking, and I told her about my feelings for you.
 I asked for her advice.
 I take it you asked her for advice, too?"

 "Yes, actually.
 I asked all your friends for advice, and decided to take hers."